hx/debouncer/README.md

 end
 ```

+If you're using grouping, calling `flush_send_warning` followed by `join_send_warning` won't have the effect you'd expect.
+When a group begins execution, the group's queue is cleared and a new queue is created, so joining that queue won't join the already-running thread.
+Instead, `flush_and_join_send_message` serves this purpose.

 Finally, you can also debounce class/module methods using the `mdebounce` method.
 If you want to combine calls on various instances of a class, a sound pattern is to debounce a class method and have instances call it.
 For example, consider broadcasting data changes to browsers, where you want to group changes to the same model together into single broadcasts:

 ```ruby